+Propose avoidance or mitigation measures for direct and indirect significant impacts.
+Also, for any residual impacts that are of sufficient magnitude that compensatory measures may be required, and in accordance with the Commonwealth environment department's current policy on offsets, consider whether offsetting is appropriate and feasible, and if so propose offsets that could apply to this project.
 A significant impact is an impact which is important, notable, or of consequence, having regard to its context or intensity.
 Whether or not an action is likely to have a significant impact depends upon the sensitivity, value, and quality of the environment which is impacted, and upon the intensity, duration, magnitude and geographic extent of the impacts.
 You should consider all of these factors when determining whether an action is likely to have a significant impact on the environment.

-Mitigation measures that are specifically related to matters of national environmental significance should be included in a separate section of the project's Environmental Management plan.
-It is a statutory requirement that that section should set out the framework for continuing management, mitigation and monitoring programs for the
+Mitigation measures that are specifically related to matters of national environmental significance should be included in a separate section of the project's EM plan.
+It is a statutory requirement that the section should set out the framework for continuing management, mitigation and monitoring programs for the project's relevant impacts, including any provision for independent environmental auditing.
+It is also a statutory requirement that the plan should provide: